-More than 60 percent of Union students receive financial assistance.
+More than 50% of Union students receive need-based financial scholarship assistance to attend Union and over 25% receive merit scholarships.
 We understand that navigating the financial aid process can be overwhelming to families.
 We strive to keep the process as simple as possible.
 The steps to successfully completing the required applications can be found here.

 If at any time you have questions, our financial aid staff is available to help you.

 We encourage you to become as familiar as possible with the basic details pertaining to financial aid.
 The instructions and resources on this site will guide you through the procedures and help clarify types of financial aid, eligibility, forms and deadlines.

 All candidates for aid must complete the Free Application for Federal Student Aid (FAFSA) (domestic students only) and the College Scholarship Service's (CSS) PROFILE form and submit online to the appropriate agencies by the financial aid application deadline.

 - Our comprehensive financial aid program includes more than $80 million in aid from Union's own resources and from federal, state, institutional and other agencies.